axilmar/execlib/README.md

 Each thread has its own mutex to protect its resources.
 There is no lock contention between threads, except when deallocating memory of stolen jobs.

+### Mutex Deadlock Avoidance

+The `mutex` class avoids deadlocks by unlocking and then relocking all mutexes locked by the current thread that are above it in memory order.